fiinix/fiinix.github.io/_posts/2018/may/2018-05-13-how-not-to-be-a-boy.md

 I'm not sure how often this happens, but I'm pretty sure that if Nyssa had a splinter in her vagina, I'd be a good person to call.
 I'd probably be one of an elite squadron of teen space-doctors who happened to be passing through.

 Nyssa and I would probably get chatting in the TV lounge of the space leper colony and, relieved to be talking to someone who didn't have space-leprosy for a change, she would confide her embarrassing predicament.
 After I had reassured her about my discretion and experience, she would gratefully allow me to extract the splinter with infinite care and precision using my teeth.
-At that point, and recalling the diagrams I'd learnt in the Elite Teen-Doctor Space Academy, I'd probably provide the customary after-care service of licking her clitoris and nerve-electrifying skill and artistry.
+At that point, and recalling the diagrams I'd learnt in the Elite Teen-Doctor Space Academy, I'd probably provide the customary after-care service of licking her clitoris with nerve-electrifying skill and artistry.
 And then Nyssa, what with being such a kind girl, would probably teach me how to wank properly the way other boys probably do and I would...
 HANG ON, SOMETHING VERY ALARMING BUT FANTASTIC IS HAPPENING!
 I SHOULD STOP THIS -- IT'S MAKING ME GOING TO DO A WEE!
 NO!
 IT'S NOT A WEE, IT'S SOMETHING ELSE!
 IT'S...
 OH MY FUCKING LORD!

 And thus it was that the would-be Doogie Howser MD of space cunnilingus had his first orgasm.